 Please ensure that you have read all of the information above and are eligible for the available funding before going on to the application stage.

 Please click here to apply to this fund.

 If you require any help with your application then please do not hesitate to get in touch with our grants team by following the contact information below.

-Please apply by Friday 8th March 2019 for your application to be considered by the next decision panel.
+Please apply by Tuesday 23 March for your application to be considered by the next decision panel in April 2020.